 In fact the job description gives you a fair idea of what your recruiter is looking for.
 It describes how your experiences count and whether your education section will make a difference or it won't.

-Prepare the Master CV
+Prepare a Master Resume

 Before customizing your resume for each application, we recommend compiling a Master CV that includes, quite literally, everything.

 The Master CV could be several pages long.
 The idea behind this is to have a comprehensive record of all your activities, experiences and accomplishments.